Torture Never Again: Lasting effects

-The Amnesty Act
+Amnesty Act

 In 1979, the Brazilian Congress met to consider the proposal for amnesty from the government of João Figueiredo.
 The House was highly biased towards the military, with soldiers occupying nearly 800 of the 1200 seats.
 The people protested to change the amnesty agreement, since it consisted of amnesty only for the violent military crimes.
 The treaty only served to restore the political rights of those who opposed the dictatorship, but offered no compensation to the victims or their families.
 Given that in certain cases of torture, such as Frei Tito's, were so brutal that they ended in the suicide of the victim, the people expected some form of compensation.
 When the bill for the Amnesty Project was to be passed, the Brazilian Democratic Movement (MDB), the political party opposing the dictatorship, boycotted the ceremony, protesting that the settlement was in no way favorable to the victims or the opponents of the dictatorship.
 In addition, the law served as a shield to those who had violated human rights and protected them from prosecution; these perpetrators have yet to face criminal justice.